beginning of content

 What are the effects of taking cannabis?

-It can also cause unwanted side effects, such as:
+Cannabis can also cause side effects such as:

-People who have taken a lot of cannabis can become very unwell and their situation can become an emergency.
+People who have taken a lot of cannabis can experience:

-Anyone who has an existing mental health issue or who has a close family member with depression, psychosis, bipolar disorder or anxiety should avoid cannabis, as they are at particularly high risk of mental health problems being caused by the drug.
+Anyone who has an existing mental health condition or who has a close family member with conditions such as, psychosis, bipolar disorder or anxiety, should avoid cannabis.

 Can cannabis cause long-term problems?

-People who use marijuana over long periods can:
+People who use marijuana over long periods may have:

 What if I use other drugs or alcohol together with cannabis?